wp-plugins/sondages-lasonde/readme.txt

 3. The plugin automatically finds your surveys.

 = The plugin does not work on my server =
-If your webserver does not execute the php function file_get_contents `()` when the plugin does not work.
+If your webserver does not execute the php function `file_get_contents` or `Curl` when the plugin does not work. first the plugin will try Curl, if that's not working, plugin will try `file_get_contents` function.
-To enable this feature on your server, you must have a php version> 4.3 and verify that the variable Allow_url_fopen = On `is` in your php.ini
+To enable this feature on your server, you must have a php version > 4.3 and verify that the variable `Allow_url_fopen = On` is in your php.ini
-It seems that 1and1 shared servers OVH or do not permit such use.

 == Screenshots ==
-1. Listing Added popup surveys in an article / page
+1. Add surveys popup in an article / page
 2. Screeshot Page Setup
 3. Screeshot creating a widget

 == Changelog ==

-= 1.2.4.1 =
+= 1.2.5 =
-English translation of the plugin (en_GB,en_US)
-French translation of the plugin (fr_FR)
+Add `curl` and replace `file_get_contents` Connection to Lasonde.fr Add timeOut for curl and file get contents.
+If curl is not working the plugin will try `file_get_contents`

-Upgrade Instructions == ==
+== Upgrade Instructions ==
-= 1.2.4.1 =
+= 1.2.5 =
-English translation of the plugin (en_GB,en_US)
-French translation of the plugin (fr_FR)
+Extract plugin content into your /wp-content/plugins dir, activate the plugin.

 Go to [Lasonde.fr / wordpress plugin] (http://www.lasonde.fr/plugin-sondages-lasonde-fr-pour-wordpress/ "Install Polls Lasonde on wordpress)

-== !!! ==
-If your webserver does not execute the php function file_get_contents `()` when the plugin does not work.
-To enable this feature on your server, you must have a php version> 4.3 and verify that the variable Allow_url_fopen = On `is` in your php.ini
-It seems that 1and1 shared servers OVH or do not permit such use.